bgachara/bgachara.github.io/posts/pl-backend.md

 - I'm talking garbage collectors that run in other threads and clean up after me without ever stopping me in the middle of what I'm doing.

-## Ahead of Time compilation(**AOT**) vs Just in Time compilation(**JIT**)
+## AOT vs JIT

 ## AOT

+- Ahead of Time.
 - Most straightforward compilers are ahead-of-time.
 - Also known as Static Compilation.

 ## JIT

+- Just in Time.
 - also called dynamic translation.
 - is a hybrid of compiled and interpreted languages, runs interpreted first then notices the "hot" code which it then compiles in order to optimize.
 - Trace based vs Method based.
+  - Trace:
-- Trace: analyses what paths(traces) are often used, and to which methods they belong, more efficient and more overhead.
+    - Analyses what paths(traces) are often used, and to which methods they belong, more efficient and more overhead.
-- Method / Tiering: only analyses the calls, less efficient and less overhead.
+  - Method / Tiering:
+    - Only analyses the calls, less efficient and less overhead.
+- Disadvantage:
-- Disadvantage: memory usage and warmup time.
+    - Memory usage and warmup time.
       - Memory usage: you have to have both the compiled and interpreted version stored in memory.
       - Also has to keep information about the method i.e number of times called, arguments, times spent.
       - Warmup time: has to recognize that a method is called a lot and then take time to compile it.
 - Assumed goal of avoiding premature optimization.
 - Loops and Functions are typical candidates for optimizations.
 - JIT is good for programs that run for a long time, background and network servers.